ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 in the center of the battlefield, and as the vicious hungry ghosts of the slain devil-kings begin to rise, calls out echoing prayers as he immolates himself in his own anima.
-The purging fires of his righteous devotion sweep across the whole of Creation, burning away the corpses of the war and assuring rest for those slain in the conflict.
+The purging fires of his righteous devotion sweep across the whole of Creation, burning away the corpses of the war and assuring rest for all those slain in the conflict.

 ### Hesiesh's Purviews and Mystery Cults

-Hesiesh is a mysterious figure for many Immaculates, a serene and meditative figure associated with meditation, the act of devotion, spiritual wellness, and internal alchemy.
+Hesiesh is a distant entity for many Immaculates, a serene and contemplative figure associated with meditation, the act of devotion, spiritual wellness, and internal alchemy.
 People often revere Hesiesh with the goal of achieving long life and serenity.
 His patronages include musicians, artits, policemen,